iclr-blogposts/2024/_posts/2024-05-07-practitioners-guide-explaining-gnns-graphmask.md

 For question answering, the [GraphMask implementation](https://github.com/MichSchli/GraphMask/blob/153565a28655fdabd90f3d4c4ed539437b1c4d81/code/analysers/graphmask/graphmask_analyser.py#L172-L174) allows for a 5% deviation in accuracy on a validation set.

 We believe this method is too coarse-grained to measure whether model behaviour changes meaningfully.
-In our experiments<d-footnote>QA-GNN <d-cite key="yasunaga-etal-2021-qa"></d-cite> models trained on question answering with the WorldTree <d-cite key="jansen-etal-2018-worldtree"></d-cite> dataset.</d-footnote>, we found that this metric accepted GraphMask probes that changed the correctness of answers for up to 15% of questions.
+In our experiments<d-footnote>QA-GNN <d-cite key="yasunaga-etal-2021-qa"></d-cite> models trained with different random seeds on question answering with the WorldTree <d-cite key="jansen-etal-2018-worldtree"></d-cite> dataset.</d-footnote>, we found that this metric accepted GraphMask probes that changed the correctness of answers for up to 15% of questions.
 Here, the overall change in accuracy was under 5% as some questions that were previously answered incorrectly were now correct and vice-versa.
 This substantial change in model behaviour reduces the faithfulness of explanations for all questions, particularly those for which the model no longer, or newly, answered correctly.